 - Higher energy bills

 If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Read the filter packaging to see how long the new air filter is supposed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the most basic tasks that homeowners can do is check the thermostat.

 - Ensure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.

 - If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do it.

 - When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running as it should be and heating your home’s air.